neurodata/neurodata.io/content/about/agreements.md

 ### Jovo specific responsibilities

 - I am responsible for providing the financial, computational, space, and other resources appropriate for your position, potentially including salary, benefits,  computing costs, conference fees, travel expenses, publication fees, a desk, a laptop, monitors, etc.  Crucially, expenses never impact your salary or benefits.
 - I am rensponsible for devoting at least 1 hour per week in person with each PhD student, except for weeks that I am traveling, or when the week is short due to academic calendar days off, or in the case of a disease/family emergency.
 These meetings will always be in person unless Jovo is not in person for some other commitment to family.

+### COVID-19 related responsibilities

+If you test positive and/or have systems and/or were exposed to COVID-19,
+- please stay at home for 5 days and wear a mask for 5 days in lab after coming back
+- inform your labmates and the PI as soon as possible

 ## Other